dkerr64/homebridge-yolink/README.md

 ### Siren

 A YoLink siren has been implemented as a switch which can be turned on or off in Homebridge/HomeKit.

+### Soil Temperature, Humidity and Conductivity Sensor

+The YoLink Solar Soil Detector (e.g. YS8009-UC, device type `SoilThcSensor`) is implemented as three HomeKit services:

+* **Temperature Sensor** — reports soil temperature in °C
+* **Humidity Sensor** — reports soil volumetric moisture content (%)
+* **Light Sensor** — repurposed to report soil electrical conductivity in µS/cm.
+HomeKit has no native conductivity service; the Light Sensor is the conventional homebridge approach for a numeric reading that has no direct HomeKit equivalent, and still supports automations based on the value.

+Normal status reporting is based on the device's configured *reportInterval*.
+Threshold alerts for high/low temperature, humidity, and conductivity are logged as warnings in Homebridge.
+You can build HomeKit automations directly off the sensor values for the same effect.

+If you only want to see a subset of the three services you can hide individual ones with the *hide* configuration parameter:

+* `"hide": "thermo"` — hides the temperature service
+* `"hide": "hydro"` — hides the humidity service
+* `"hide": "conductivity"` — hides the conductivity (light) service
+* `"hide": "true"` — hides the entire device

 ### Smoke & CO Alarm